hipay/hipay-docs/hipay-enterprise-sdk-magento_2/09-Split-payments.md

 ![legend](images/payment_profiles_list.png)

-Click on *"Create New Payment Profile"*.
+Click on *“Create New Payment Profile”*.

 Fill in the form: